IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 ---

-## 1 Configuring UC on Guardium Data Protection
+## 1 Configuring Universal Connector on Guardium Data Protection
 ### 1.1 Creating a Kafka Cluster on Guardium
 For information on creating Kafka Clusters, see the **Managing Kafka clusters** topic on the [Guardium universal connector](https://www.ibm.com/docs/en/guardium/12.x?topic=guardium-universal-connector) page.

-### 1.2 Configuring Universal Connector on Guardium
+### 1.2 Configuring Universal Connector

+#### 1.2.1 Configuring UC on Guardium using the new flow
-For information on configuring Universal Connectors, see the **Configuring universal connectors** topic on the [Guardium universal connector](https://www.ibm.com/docs/en/guardium/12.x?topic=guardium-universal-connector) page.
+For information on configuring the Universal Connector on Guardium using the new flow, see **Managing universal connector configuration** topic on the [Guardium universal connector](https://www.ibm.com/docs/en/guardium/12.x?topic=guardium-universal-connector) page.

+#### 1.2.2 Configuring UC on Guardium using the legacy flow

+1. On the **Guadium Managed Unit** machine, go to **Setup** > **Tools and Views** > **Configure Universal Connector** page.

+    **Important Note**: Ensure that **Guardium Universal Connector** is enabled.

+3. Click the **Add** icon to add a new configuration.

+4. Select the **EDB PostgreSQL using kafka (high volume)** connector template.

+5. In the **Connector Name** field, enter a unique connector name.

+   Ensure the Connector name does not contain special characters other than underscore (_) and hyphen (-).

+6. Click **Save**.

+Your UC is now configured and ready to receive new events from the data source.

+**Note**: To ensure data failover and load-balancing, define the same configuration name on the Managed Unit for all Universal Connectors in the same Kafka Cluster.

 ## 2. Configuring native audit and rsyslog on Datasource Server